 There are two very similar types of documents dedicated to keeping track of what’s happening at the meeting.
 They are called meeting minutes and a meeting summary.
 It is important to distinguish these two types because the last one is more informal, while the first one is an official document.
 So, you shouldn’t be overzealous with meeting summaries, and better use a meeting summary template whenever you can to save your time.
-Here are some tips on how to summarize meetings.
+Here are some tips on how to summarize a meeting.

 Meeting report: What should be in it?